ParvGautam/Whiteboard/USER_GUIDE.md

 - No personal information is collected or stored
 - Your drawings are saved to the room but are not publicly accessible
-- Rooms that are inactive for 24+ hours may be automatically deleted
+- Rooms that are inactive for 30 days will be automatically deleted

 ## Keyboard Shortcuts